Evidence for room temperature superconductivity associated with a first-order phase transition: Conclusion

 \section{Conclusion}

 Modification of the phonon system of a conventional superconductor did not change its $T_{c}$ in the temperature range for conventional superconductors, shaking our confidence in the BCS theory.
 Rather, the engineered metallic sheet unexpectedly formed a partly oxygenated square lattice, reminiscent of a copper--oxygen plane in unconventional cuprate superconductors with a high $T_{c}$.
 Its magnetization decreased near room temperature, the same temperature at which its resistance dropped to zero, showing a feature associated with an onset of superconductivity, the Meissner effect.
-Also, a remnant magnetization was clearly detected at 300 K in the absence of an applied magnetic field; according to M\"{u}ller et al.~\cite{Muller1987}, ``\emph{it is a proof of superconductivity in its own right.}'' Thus, this study meets established criteria for a conclusive demonstration of true superconductivity~\cite{Sridhar2023}, namely: (I) Zero resistance demonstrated by persistent currents and (II) The Meissner effect.

-This study began with the BCS theory.
+Also, a remnant magnetization was clearly detected at 300 K in the absence of an applied magnetic field; according to M\"{u}ller et al.~\cite{Muller1987}, ``\emph{it is a proof of superconductivity in its own right.}'' Thus, this study meets established criteria for a conclusive demonstration of true superconductivity~\cite{Sridhar2023}, namely: (I) True zero resistance demonstrated by persistent currents and (II) The Meissner effect.{\if0 This study began with the BCS theory.
 However, that beautiful theory does not agree with the experiments.
 (You are expected to recall the Feynman's famous quote: ``\emph{It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
-If it doesn't agree with experiment, it's ... .}'') Thus, this study provides an opportunity to reevaluate the validity of the established BCS theory.
-The macroscopic quantum perspective on superconductivity with an energy gap had already been introduced by London and Slater before BCS, as a \emph{big superconducting atom}~\cite{London1937}.
+If it doesn't agree with experiment, it's ... .}'') Thus, this study provides an opportunity to reevaluate the validity of the established BCS theory.\fi} The macroscopic quantum perspective on superconductivity with an energy gap had already been introduced by London and Slater before BCS, as a \emph{big superconducting atom}~\cite{London1937}.
 The prediction that the essence of superconducting transition lies in a \emph{first order phase transition}{\if0, which may currently be difficult for everyone to accept,\fi} was already made by Halperin, Lubensky, and Ma~\cite{Halperin1974}.
 The dynamics of superconducting transition, namely, the formation of the big superconducting atoms in a material, has already been provided by \emph{the theory of hole superconductivity} proposed by Hirsch~\cite{HirschPLA2001}.
-That is to say, we can move forward without BCS theory. {\if0 \\ \\
+It appears reasonable to explore further in depth based on these clues. \\ \\